 - vegetable oil for pan

-- In a large mixing bowl, combine the gluten-free flour, baking powder, baking soda, and salt then set aside.
+- In a large mixing bowl, combine the gluten-free flour, baking powder, baking soda, sugar, and salt then set aside.

 - In a liquid measuring cup, combine the whole milk, egg, and canola oil.
 Stir together.